 To qualify for a TAC common law claim, the claimant must first have an “impairment assessment”.
 Second, they must have a “serious injury”.

 There are two ways to reach the “serious injury” threshold.
 A claimant is deemed to have a “serious injury” if he or she has an impairment of 30% or more.
 Alternatively, a claimant has a “serious injury” if he or she satisfies one of four narrative definitions of “serious injury”.
 The definitions are found in Section 93(17) of the Transport Accident Act 1986.

 All Victorian registered (and unregistered) motor vehicles are covered by compulsory third party insurance.
 This insurance is held through the Transport Accident Commission (“the TAC”).
 In most common law damages claims, the negligent party (“the defendant”) will be indemnified by TAC.
 The TAC acts as the person’s insurer.
 Accordingly, it is the TAC, not the defendant, who pays the damages to the accident victim (“the plaintiff”).

 In a common law claim, the plaintiff can recover two types of damages:

 - Pecuniary loss damages.

-In the context of pecuniary loss damages there are also Centrelink implications and considerations that can be relevant.
+In the context of pecuniary loss damages Centrelink considerations can also be relevant.

-TAC common law claims must be commenced within six (6) years of the date of the accident.
-This six year period is not absolute in the sense that under the Limitation of Actions Act, Judges have a discretion to extend the limitation period in certain circumstances.
-If an accident victim has not brought a common law claim within six years, it is very important for that person to obtain advice from a specialist TAC lawyer.Download the TAC Common Law Claims PDF
+A common law claim must commence within six (6) years of the accident for adults.
+However, this six-year period is not absolute.
+Judges have a discretion to extend the limitation period.
+Significantly, this is only in certain circumstances.
+If a common law claim is not commenced within six years, it is important to obtain specialist advice.